Merkel says progress in Ukraine too slow, threatens sanctions

-BERLIN (Reuters) - German Chancellor Angela Merkel said on Wednesday new sanctions against Russia could be put back on the agenda if progress in stabilizing the situation in Ukraine does not speed up.
+BERLIN, June 25 (Reuters) - German Chancellor Angela Merkel said on Wednesday new sanctions against Russia could be put back on the agenda if progress in stabilising the situation in Ukraine does not speed up.

 She praised Ukrainian President Petro Poroshenko’s call for a unilateral ceasefire in the conflict with pro-Russian rebels and said Russian President Vladimir Putin’s decision to renounce his right to intervene was “psychologically important”.